in-person in west asheville · virtual across NC

 into a different version.

-This is a space for people whose nervous system has been running the show longer than they'd like.
-The work is collaborative and evidence-based — using ERP, EMDR, and somatic approaches to help your nervous system actually shift, not just white-knuckle it through another week.
+This is a space for people whose nervous system won't downshift.
+The work draws on ERP, EMDR, and somatic approaches to help you shift — not just white-knuckle it through another week.

 my approach includes